YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/types.rst

 YANG leaf and leaf-list
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. cpp:class:: YLeaf
+.. cpp:class:: ydk::YLeaf

     Concrete class that represents a YANG leaf to which data can be assigned.

     .. cpp:member:: YFilter filter